sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

       - *Inputs:* Professor NetID, Section Code, Student NetID, New Team Number, @Variable to hold status/ error message
       - *Outputs:* Message: either 'Success' or condition that was not met

-  - **reuse_criteria** : Allows the professor to reuse the criteria from a previous Review Type for a new Review Type
-      - *Inputs:* Professor NetID, Section Code, Old Criteria Type, New Criteria Type, @Variable to hold status/ error message
-      - *Outputs:* Message: 'Success' or the condition that was not met

   - **professor_get_sections** : Retrieves all sections that a given professor teaches
       - *Inputs:* Professor NetID